Gregory Peck: 1958–1959: Reflections on violence

 The film itself was a big hit, finishing fourth at the domestic box office in 1958 and second in the UK.
-At the time of release, reviews for The Big Country were mixed, regarding the producers' prioritization of characterization versus technical filmmaking; opinions on Peck's performance were also disparate.
-In recent decades, critical opinion of The Big Country has generally risen although there is still disagreement; many prominent critics and publications describe the cinematography as excellent, some laud Peck's performance, and some cite the film as too long.
+At the time of release, reviews for The Big Country were mixed regarding the producers' prioritization of characterization versus technical filmmaking; opinions on Peck's performance were also disparate.
+In recent decades, critical opinion of The Big Country has generally risen, although there is still disagreement; many prominent critics and publications describe the cinematography as excellent, some laud Peck's performance, and some cite the film as too long.

 Peck's next feature was Pork Chop Hill (1959), based on true events depicted in a book.
 Peck portrays a lieutenant during the Korean War who is ordered to use his infantry company to take the strategically insignificant Pork Chop Hill, as its capture would strengthen the U.S.'s position in the almost-complete armistice negotiations.
 As executive producer, Peck recruited Lewis Milestone of All Quiet on the Western Front (1930) to direct.
 Many critics label it as an anti-war film; it has also been stated that "as shooting progressed it became clear Peck and Milestone had very different artistic visions."
 Peck later said the movie showed "the futility of settling political arguments by killing young men.
 We tried not to preach; we let it speak for itself."
 Despite solid reviews, the film did only fair business at the box office.
 Most critics, both upon Pork Chop Hill's opening and in recent years, agree that it is a gritty, grim and realistic rendering of battle action.
-Three critics who comment on Peck's performance are laudatory, with Variety saying Peck's performance is "completely believable.
+Three critics who comment on Peck's performance are laudatory, with Variety saying that Peck's performance is "completely believable.
 He comes through as a born leader, and yet it is quite clear that he has moments of doubt and of uncertainty."